Felix45/jobs-listing/README.md

 # 📖 Jobs Lite <a name="about-project"></a>

-> This is a job listing and application website, it serves to help job seekers and employers connect with the best opportunities and talents respectively.
+> This is a job listing and job application website, it serves to help job seekers and employers connect with the best opportunities and talents respectively.
 Built with PHP, Laravel, JavaScript and Taillwind CSS

 ## 🛠 Built With <a name="built-with"></a>